Conference Website Checklist: 12 Must-Haves for Registration, Speakers, and SEO

 - Higher tiers get larger logos, more prominent placement, and possibly dedicated content sections

-Make the sponsor section part of your website template so it is easy to add sponsors as they sign.
-Each sponsor addition is a content update, not a design change.
+Make the sponsor section part of your website template so adding a new sponsor is a content update, not a design change.
+Each new sponsor is a 5-minute addition, not a redesign ticket.

 SEO and Tracking

-SEO: Target "[conference topic] conference [year]" and "[industry] conference [city]."
-Unique title tags and meta descriptions on every page.
-Event schema (Event type) on the main page.
-BreadcrumbList on interior pages.
+Target keywords: "[conference topic] conference [year]" and "[industry] conference [city]."
+Write unique title tags and meta descriptions for every page.
+The homepage targets the primary conference keyword.
+Speaker pages target speaker names.
+Agenda pages target session topics.

-Tracking: GA4 with conversion events on registration.
-Meta Pixel for retargeting non-registrants.
-UTM parameters on all promotional links for channel attribution.
+Tracking setup: GA4 with conversion events on registration completion.
+Meta Pixel for retargeting visitors who viewed the registration page but did not complete it.
+UTM parameters on all promotional links (email, social, partner sites) for channel attribution.

-A persistent conference website (same URL year over year) accumulates domain authority.
+Domain strategy: A persistent conference website (same URL year over year) accumulates domain authority.
 Redirect last year's URL to this year's page instead of creating a new domain each year.
+A conference site on year three of the same domain ranks dramatically better than a brand-new domain.

 Build Your Conference Site